 The University of Oxford is committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected.
-For more information, see the University's Policy on Equality and the University's Equality and Diversity Unit.
+For more information, see the University's Equality and Diversity Unit.

 The NPEU maintains a culture that is inclusive and supportive of all members, including those with caring responsibilities and those who work flexibly for other reasons.
 Wherever possible, Unit meetings and seminars are arranged between core working hours (10am - 4pm) to facilitate participation by all members.
 Additionally, dates of school holidays are kept in mind when arranging meetings and events.

-In addition to the large number of seminar series held elsewhere in the University, the Unit organises its own series of monthly research seminars in maternal, infant and child health and a more informal series of fortnightly ‘sandwich seminars’, which are held at lunchtimes.
+In addition to the weekly term-time departmental seminars, and others held elsewhere in the University, the Unit organises its own series of monthly research seminars in maternal, infant and child health and a more informal series of fortnightly ‘sandwich seminars’, which are held at lunchtimes.

-NPEU members are invited to weekly coffee mornings, which take place on alternative days to enable as many staff as possible to attend.
+We hold frequent coffee mornings, which take place on different days to enable as many staff as possible to attend.
 There is also an annual departmental summer party which partners and children are invited to attend, and a Christmas party with guest tickets available.